 - The First Video:

 This video explains an advanced Abaqus mesh technique that is very helpful to enhance computational time without losing model accuracy.
 The method is useful for 3D models with critical areas such as models with contact.
 This Abaqus mesh technique needs partitioning the face then using cell partitioning to divide the part into more components.
-Next by using the sweep technique the element size would increase in X, Y, and Z directions.
-This is a very beneficial technique to use small element sizes for the areas with a high-stress gradient and the larger elements for the far region.
+Next, by using the sweep technique the element size will increase in X, Y, and Z directions.
+It is a very beneficial technique to use small element sizes for areas with a high-stress gradient and larger elements for farther regions.
 To have a better understanding of the procedure, the sweep profile and sweep path are explained in a PowerPoint slide.

 - The Second Video:

 This video explains an advanced technique to mesh the components for enhancing the computational time without losing model accuracy.
 The method is useful for parts with holes in them.
 This technique needs partitioning the face then using cell partitioning to divide the part into more regions.
 Next, by using medial and axis and advancing front techniques the component will mesh separately.
 This approach is beneficial to mesh the components which require to have contact with pins and screws.
 To have a better understanding of the procedure, each algorithm technique in Abaqus for the sweep profile is explained in a PowerPoint slide.
 In the presentation file, three examples from Abaqus documentation are provided to show what types of algorithms are beneficial for different parts.